 - Engineers Without Borders (UNO Student Chapter Supporter)

 - Pink Hardhat Days (Durham School of Architectural Engineering and Construction)

 - Carolyn Scott Rainbow House Meal Delivery

 On the Lookout

 We are always on the lookout for motivated and talented people to join our team.
-If you like to be challenged and want to work where your expertise directly effects the value of an employee-owned company, then Farris is the place for you.
+If you like to be challenged and want to work where your expertise directly effects the value of a 100% employee-owned company, then Farris is the place for you.
 Whether just starting you’re career or you’re a seasoned professional, you should consider opportunities here.
 We would like to meet you!